ҵ

 Housing Requirement

-The residency requirement for incoming students is set in an effort to ensure students’ wellbeing and successful transition in Paris and at ÃÛÌÒµ¼º½, and to afford them a sense of community through living with their peers.
-We either list ÃÛÌÒµ¼º½-run residences, where we have resident advisors working for us on-site, or partner residences with whom we have a collaborative working relationship.
+The residency requirement for incoming students is set in an effort to ensure students’ wellbeing and successful transition in Paris and at ҵ, and to afford them a sense of community through living with their peers.
+We either list ҵ-run residences, where we have resident advisors working for us on-site, or partner residences with whom we have a collaborative working relationship.
 This is to ensure that we are able to support our students to the best of our ability during their first year in Paris - an important transitional year, especially for those who are living abroad and/or leaving home for the first time.

-Incoming first-year undergraduate students, visiting and degree-seeking, are required to secure housing through ÃÛÌÒµ¼º½.
-Students wishing to apply for a housing exemption must select that housing option in their ÃÛÌÒµ¼º½ status page and must qualify based on the criteria listed in the Housing Exemption Policy listed below.
-No exemptions will be made after the start of the semester—students assigned to ÃÛÌÒµ¼º½ housing are committing to their reservation for the full academic year (or for the full semester if they are only attending ÃÛÌÒµ¼º½ for one semester).
+Incoming first-year undergraduate students, visiting and degree-seeking, are required to secure housing through ҵ.
+Students wishing to apply for a housing exemption must select that housing option in their ҵ status page and must qualify based on the criteria listed in the Housing Exemption Policy listed below.
+Students can only request an exemption prior to their enrollment at ҵ – exemptions are not processed mid-semester or mid-year for full-year students.

-Transfer students have the opportunity to arrange housing through ÃÛÌÒµ¼º½ to facilitate their transition to the university and their new journey in Paris – they will be able submit their housing registration form after the first round of assignments reserved to incoming first-year students.
-Those who opt-out of ÃÛÌÒµ¼º½ housing will be expected to secure housing on their own.
+Transfer students have the opportunity to arrange housing through ҵ to facilitate their transition to the university and their new journey in Paris – they will be able submit their housing registration form after the first round of assignments reserved to incoming first-year students.Students can opt out of ҵ Housing should they wish to find housing independently.

-Coop and independent visiting students who have already had a college experience are not required to secure housing through ÃÛÌÒµ¼º½ unless their home institution mandates it.
-They will be able to submit their housing registration form after the first round of assignment reserved to incoming first-year students.
+Coop and independent visiting students who have already had a college experience are not required to secure housing through ҵ unless their home institution mandates it.
+Students who opt into ҵ Housing will be able to submit their housing registration form after the first round of assignment reserved to incoming first-year students.
+Students can opt out of ҵ Housing should they wish to find housing independently.

 Housing Exemption Policy